zoobab/glar150/README.md

 }
 ```

 It is possible (we think) to unload the LED module, and then control these lights through the GPIO interface, as we did for GPIO1.
-Note that the AR150 has 16 GPIOs of which eight are standard 2.54mm (0.1") physical pins.
+This would make the code more consistent.
+It's not worth the effort though.
+Note that the Glar has 16 GPIOs of which eight are standard 2.54mm (0.1") physical pins.
 The other eight are wired to various bits and pieces like the rocker switch.

 ### The Rocker Switch